LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Abstract

 \section{Abstract}

-Image-based fiducial markers are widely used in robotics and computer vision problems such as object tracking in cluttered or textureless environments, camera (and multi-sensor) calibration tasks, or vision-based simultaneous localization and mapping (SLAM).
-The state-of-the-art fiducial marker detection algorithms rely on consistency of the ambient lighting.
-This paper introduces \lidart, a novel fiducial tag design and detection algorithm suitable for light detection and ranging (\lidar) point clouds.
-The proposed tag runs in real-time and can process data faster than the currently available \lidar\ sensors frequencies.
-Due to the nature of the \lidar's sensor, rapidly changing ambient lighting will not affect detection of a \lidart; hence, the proposed fiducial marker can operate in a completely dark environment.
-In addition, the \lidart\ nicely complements available visual fiducial markers as the tag design is compatible with available techniques, such as AprilTags, allowing for efficient multi-sensor fusion and calibration tasks.
-The experimental results, verified by a motion capture system, confirm the proposed technique can reliably provide a tag's pose and its unique ID code.
-All implementations are done in C++ and will be available soon at: \href{https://github.com/brucejk/LiDARTag}{https://github.com/brucejk/LiDARTag}.
+Image-based fiducial markers are useful in problems such as object tracking in cluttered or textureless environments, camera (and multi-sensor) calibration tasks, and vision-based simultaneous localization and mapping (SLAM).
+The state-of-the-art fiducial marker detection algorithms rely on the consistency of the ambient lighting.
+This paper introduces LiDARTag, a novel fiducial tag design and detection algorithm suitable for light detection and ranging (LiDAR) point clouds.
+The proposed method runs in real-time and can process data at 100 Hz, which is faster than the currently available LiDAR sensor frequencies.
+Because of the LiDAR sensors' nature, rapidly changing ambient lighting will not affect the detection of a LiDARTag; hence, the proposed fiducial marker can operate in a completely dark environment.
+In addition, the LiDARTag nicely complements and is compatible with existing visual fiducial markers, such as AprilTags, allowing for efficient multi-sensor fusion and calibration tasks.
+We further propose a concept of minimizing a fitting error between a point cloud and the marker's template to estimate the marker's pose.
+The proposed method achieves millimeter error in translation and a few degrees in rotation.
+Due to LiDAR returns' sparsity, the point cloud is lifted to a continuous function in a reproducing kernel Hilbert space where the inner product can be used to determine a marker's ID.
+The experimental results, verified by a motion capture system, confirm that the proposed method can reliably provide a tag's pose and unique ID code.
+The rejection of false positives is validated on the Google Cartographer indoor dataset and the Honda H3D outdoor dataset.
+All implementations are coded in C++ and are available at: \href{https://github.com/UMich-BipedLab/LiDARTag}{https://github.com/UMich-BipedLab/LiDARTag}.